LukeeSucks/SquadCommunityBot/README.md

 # Squad Intelligence

 # !!!This is now out of date!!!
-Please go to [Squad Intelligence](SquadIntelligence.com) for more information.
+Please go to SquadIntelligence.com for more information.

 ## Developers: